 We ran an open call for bold, creative ideas that explore new ways to tell a story and push the boundary of how we consume literature.
 This was a chance for writers and creatives to consider the future of storytelling and make use of new technologies or formats.

 We asked that proposals were submitted for work that could be experienced in a conclusive form within 10 minutes, consumable via a platform that is readily available, such as a smartphone, tablet or computer.
-Works did not have to be digital but we excluded linear written documents in Word or equivalent.
-We wanted to leave format/platform as open as possible to encourage lateral thinking about story development.
+Works did not have to be digital but we excluded linear written documents in Word or equivalent platforms.
+We wanted to leave the format as open as possible to encourage lateral thinking about story development.